 This page may contain affiliate links.
 Click to learn more.
 As an Amazon Associate I earn from qualifying purchases.

 A must-make fall recipe to add to your list is this one, for easy gluten free pumpkin chocolate chip cookies.
-Not only are they gluten-free, they’re also vegan, and they’re soft on the inside with a bit of crispiness on the outside.
+Not only are they gluten-free, they’re also vegan, and soft on the inside with a bit of crispiness on the outside.

 They’re packed with warm pumpkin spices and loaded with chocolate chips.
 You, your family, and your friends will love them!